vyperlang/vyper/docs/built-in-functions.rst

 .. py:function:: bitwise_not(x: uint256) -> uint256

-    Return the complement of ``x`` - the number you get by switching each 1 for a 0 and each 0 for a 1.
+    Return the bitwise complement of ``x`` - the number you get by switching each 1 for a 0 and each 0 for a 1.

     .. code-block:: python